saleor/saleor-docs/docs/dashboard/configuration/webhooks.md

 The main webhooks page has a standard list with options to edit and delete existing webhooks.
 You can also create a new webhook by clicking the [[Create webhook]] button on the right above the list.

 In the Webhook Information card:

-- Assign the name of your webhook
+- Assign the name of your webhook.
 - Choose the service account to which the webhook will be assigned from the drop-down menu.
 Make sure that the chosen service account has the expected permissions for these resources.
 - Input the target URL to which payloads will be sent.
 - Optionally, if the service to which you are sending the webhook wants additional validation of the content that is being sent, you need to set a Secret Key.
 After selecting the name of the key, you need to pass it to the third-party service so that they can use it to validate content sent from Saleor via webhooks.